You have been added to our list.

 In collaboration, UL’s Field Services Team in Greater Asia/Emerging Markets provides SWN in India with pro bono audits at these water stations and trains operators and technicians on audit requirements for compliance with electrical and mechanical safety and the validation of water quality and purification.

-Zubin Dastoor, Director of Operations for Field Services for UL Asia, is leading the team that will help to provide the services for the SWN water stations.
+Zubin Dastoor, managing directory Greater Asia and Emerging Markets, Field Engineering, is leading the team that will help to provide the services for the SWN water stations.

 Dastoor says that UL’s work with SWN is a natural extension from the work Field Engineers already perform.
 When UL certifies a product with a UL Mark, it gets inspected throughout the life of the product.
 The SWN water purification stations also need to be evaluated.